ziggornif/gimme/README.md

 }
 ```

+## Deployment

+The [example deployment folder] contains docker and kubernetes deployment configuration examples.

 ## Monitoring

 Each CDN running instance expose an OpenMetrics endpoint.

-This endpoint is useful for monitoring your instances with for example Prometheus and Grafana.
+This endpoint is useful to monitor instances with Prometheus and Grafana.

+A monitoring configuration with a default prometheus configuration and a grafana dashboard is avaiable in [the monitoring example dir](./examples/monitoring).

+There is also a docker-compose deployment configuration with prometheus and grafana here : [link](./examples/deployment/docker-compose/with-local-s3)